dekuNukem/traffic-cone-film-scanning/README.md

 ---------

-* The proof is in the pudding.
-I would suggest:
+* I would suggest:
 	* Follow the instructions
 	* Focus properly on the negative
-	* Look at the result yourself and decide
+	* Look at the result yourself and decide.
+The proof is in the pudding.
 * Feel free to examine my [full-size samples](./sample_scans).
-* Finally, if it really bothers you, you can always buy some ANR or etched non-glare glass.
+* Finally, if it really bothers you, you can always get some ANR or etched non-glare glass.
 * [Useful discussion here](https://old.reddit.com/r/AnalogCommunity/comments/pex269/anr_glass_alternative_using_etched_frame_glass/).

 ## How'd It Go?

 That's it!
-Hopefully it works out well enough for you

-Remember the key points

-* blah

-* blah
+If you read this far, hopefully you have already made some scans, or are at least interested in trying!

-i would love to hear about your expeience. get in touch, discord and email.
+I would love to hear about your experience, good or bad.
+As well as any comments and suggestions!

+Get in touch [via Discord](https://discord.gg/wB9mKjD2Cn), or email: dekuNukem&gmail.com!

 ## License Notice